Announcement :

-If your child is going to be away, please either
+The School Office must be contacted, if your child is going to be absent.

-Duty teachers and office staff attend to minor matters.
-You will be contacted if your child becomes ill at school or if an accident requires ongoing attention.
-In such cases, it is advisable that children are collected and taken home.
-In an emergency, an ambulance and parents will be called immediately.
+Parents/caregivers will be contacted if your child becomes ill or if an accident requires specialised attention.
+In such cases, we advise that children are collected.

-Please ensure your children arrive at school in time to start lessons at 8.55am.
+Students need to arrive at School in time to start lessons by 8.55am

 Our school has a no tolerance policy for bullying and teaches children to develop self-discipline through an emphasis on positive behaviour and a reflection on choices made.